opendevices/packages/sealos/README.md

 Where that one is the $VARIANT_ID contains either "development" or "production" string: https://github.com/opendevices/meta-sealos/issues/6

-Development means root ssh enabled without password etc...
+Development means remote root ssh enabled without password, where in production it is disabled, only ssh keys.

 For paying customers we should go only with stable production base line.
 For development we should go with development base line.